Meshing Windows workloads

 EOF

-Make sure your workload is up and running by executing:
+Make sure your workload is up and running:

 kubectl rollout status --namespace=win-test deployment win-webserver